heilaaks/snippy/README.rst

 --------------------------------

 Run the failing command with --debug option to get a better idea what is failing.
 Bug reports are wellcomed.
-Please fill a bug report based on _contrib
+Please fill bug report based on contributing_ guidelines.

 .. |badge-pypiv| image:: https://img.shields.io/pypi/v/snippy.svg